RainbowMiner/RainbowMiner/README.md

 ## REQUIRED PRE-REQUESITES

+**Make sure, that there is no other PowerShell version installed, before you start the installation of the version 6.0.2.
+If there is any old version, uninstall it and reboot your pc.**

 - PowerShell 6 is required: [Windows 64bit](https://github.com/PowerShell/PowerShell/releases/download/v6.0.2/PowerShell-6.0.2-win-x64.msi)
 - Microsoft .NET Framework 4.5.1 or later is required: [Web Installer](https://www.microsoft.com/en-us/download/details.aspx?id=40773)